Supporting the community

 AstraZeneca Australia - Corporate Social Responsibility program

-Driving Change aims to reduce the many and varied barriers young Aboriginal people face when trying to earn and maintain a licence.
-Through the leadrship of a community based Indigenous driver licencing champion, young drivers are helped to navigate barriers such as obtaining a birth certificate, navigating the fines system, assistance when taking the learners test and access to a vehicle, through the programme.
+The aim of the Driving Change initiative was to reduce the many and varied barriers young Aboriginal people face when trying to earn and maintain a licence.
+Through the leadership of a community based Indigenous driver licencing champion, young drivers received help to navigate barriers such as obtaining a birth certificate, navigating the fines system, assistance when taking the learners test and access to a vehicle, through the Programme.

-To date, over 600 young people are registered and benefiting from the programme.
+Over 600 young people registered and benefited from the Programme.

 Over $60,000 has been raised as a result of employee fundraising efforts.
-More than 20 partner organisations have got involved in the development of the programme, including local businesses. community organisiations and government.
-Together, we hope to have created a sustainable programme that will contribute significantly to reducing road fatalities and improve health outcomes for young indigenous Australians.
+More than 20 partner organisations have got involved in the development of the Programme, including local businesses. community organisations and government.
+Together, we hope to have created a sustainable Programme that will contribute significantly to reducing road fatalities and improve health outcomes for young indigenous Australians.